Alsager Town F.C.: History

 Established in 1968, the club joined the Mid-Cheshire League in the 1971–72 season.
 In 1973 they were renamed Alsager Town, a name they retained until 1985 when they became Alsager United.
 In 1988 the club reverted to its original name.
 They finished as runners-up in the Mid-Cheshire League in 1987–88, but left the league at the end of the season as they disbanded.

 The club reformed in 1989 and joined the Premier Division of the Crewe League.
 Two years later they moved up to the Mid-Cheshire League in 1991 and were placed in Division Two.
 After playing in the league for seven seasons, they switched to the Midland Football League in 1998.
 They finished as runners-up in their first season, earning promotion to Division Two of the North West Counties League.
 In 2001 the club were renamed for a fifth time, becoming Alsager Town again.
 They finished second in Division Two in North West Counties League, earning promotion to Division One.
 They won the Leek Cup in the same season.

-The 2005–06 season saw the club finish third in Division One, resulting in promotion to Division One of the Northern Premier League (NPL).
+The 2005–06 season saw Alsager finish third in Division One, resulting in promotion to Division One of the Northern Premier League (NPL).
 At the end of their first season in the NPL the league added an extra division, resulting in Alsager Town being placed in Division One South.
 Although they finished fourteenth in the eighteen-club division in 2007–08, the club were relegated back into the renamed Premier Division of the North West Counties League after failing ground grading criteria.